comp413-2017/RDFS/README.md

 You will see a sample executable placed in `build/rice-namenode/namenode.` The compiled protocols are in `build/proto`.

-Note: if you "cmake .." fails with a "can't find GTest" error, install it manually using the same commands from the vagrant provisioning file. i.e. :
+Note: if "cmake .." fails with a "can't find GTest" error, install it manually using the same commands from the vagrant provisioning file. i.e. :
 ```
 apt-get install -y libgtest-dev
 cd /usr/src/gtest